ThomasKroes/GuacamoleWorkshop/prerequisites/tutorial.md

 # Prerequisites
-Before we can begin with the actual excersises, please make sure that you:
+Before we can begin with the actual exercises, please make sure that you:
 * Have a recent version of [Docker](https://www.docker.com/) installed
 * Have a Python distribution such as [Anaconda](https://www.continuum.io/downloads) installed on your system
 * Created a [Guacamole MySQL Docker image](#Guacamole-MySQL-Docker-image) (used throughout the tutorials)